top of page

 A sub-processor is a data processor engaged by PPG, who agrees to process personal data of PPG’s users and customers, on behalf of PPG and in accordance with PPG’s written instructions.

 Prior to engaging with a sub-processor, PPG conducts appropriate due diligence, which includes security and legal analysis.
 Each sub-processor enters into a written contract with PPG that enforces compliance with applicable data protection laws.
 Cross-border transfers are conducted under applicable approved mechanisms (together with additional measures, where required) to ensure compliance with applicable data protection laws.
+These measures may include Standard Contractual Clauses (SCC), Data Privacy Framework (DPF) arrangements, International Data Transfer Agreements (IDTA) or similar.

 Sub-Processor